The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Appendix

 \subsubsection{Compositional Depth Characterization}

-Compositional depth is the number of sequential operations (i.e., moves) required to reach a full solution.
+Compositional depth is the number of sequential operations (i.e., moves) required to completely solve the puzzle.
 Figure~\ref{fig:puzzle-depth} demonstrates how this depth scales with problem size ($N$) across our four puzzle environments.
 Each puzzle has a distinct growth pattern, reflecting its underlying computational complexity.
-For example, Tower of Hanoi shows exponential growth ($2^N-1$), and Checker Jumping displays quadratic scaling ( $(N+1)^2-1$).
+For example, Tower of Hanoi shows exponential growth ($2^N-1$), and Checker Jumping displays quadratic scaling ($(N+1)^2-1$).
 The River Crossing and Blocks World puzzles show more moderate, near-linear growth with $N$.
-These varying compositional depth profiles enable us to evaluate how language reasoning models handle different types of sequential reasoning challenges and if their accuracy is always correlated with the compositional depth required to solve the puzzle.
-More details regarding this analysis is provided in Figure~\ref{fig:acc-depth} in App.~\ref{sec:app-res}.
+These varying compositional depth profiles enable us to better evaluate how reasoning models approach different types of sequential reasoning challenges and if their accuracy is always correlated with the computational complexity required to solve the puzzle.
+More details regarding this analysis is provided in Figure~\ref{fig:acc-depth}.